kamaln7/klein/README.md

      * Alphanumeric—returns a random alphanumeric string with a configurable length
 3. storage
    * Handles storing and reading shortened URLs.
-   * Comes with one module:
+   * Comes with two modules:
      * File—stores URL data as text files in a directory
+     * Bolt—stores URL data in a [bolt](https://github.com/boltdb/bolt) database

 ## Installation